Post

 $ npx create-next-app@latest

 You will be given multiple prompts on how you want your project to be.
-I included the settings I selected, which you can change if you want, but I will only cover the technologies I have selected.
+Below are our supported settings for the tutorial.

 1